 Affordable Care Act Outreach

-Disability Week of Action for Open Enrollment Year 7 (OE7) was November 17-23, 2019 and throughout the week, we posted in the blog on our NDNRC website about the Week of Action and highlighting health insurance enrollment for people with disabilities.
-The topics for those blog posts as well as links are as follows:
+Open Enrollment Year 8 started November 1 and runs through December 15, 2020.
+Throughout OE8, we are posting in the blog on our NDNRC website about health insurance enrollment for people with disabilities and related topics.
+The links for those blog posts are as follows:

-- Thursday: Key Statistics on Disability and Healthcare Coverage
+- November 24: Important Statistics on Disability and Healthcare Coverage

 AAHD Continues Collaboration with Community Catalyst Outreach Project

-AAHD is excited to announce that we are continuing to join Community Catalyst and other partners in this year’s outreach project for Open Enrollment Year 6 (OE6) to educate individuals about enrolling for health insurance for 2019.
-Community Catalyst, with support from the Robert Wood Johnson Foundation, is serving as the national coordinating organization for an effort to spread awareness about the past open enrollment period, from November 1st to December 15th.
+AAHD is excited to announce that we are continuing to join Community Catalyst and other partners in this year’s outreach project for Open Enrollment Year 8 (OE8) to educate individuals about enrolling for health insurance for 2021.
+Community Catalyst, with support from the Robert Wood Johnson Foundation, is serving as the national coordinating organization for an effort to spread awareness about the open enrollment period, from November 1st to December 15th.
 We will also spread awareness about health insurance literacy and special enrollment periods.
 Through this project, Community Catalyst will:

 - Create plain-language consumer-facing materials advertising the upcoming open enrollment period and special enrollment period.
 Materials will emphasize key messages around financial assistance, in-person help and the shortened open enrollment period.
 Materials will also include information consumers will need to enroll, benefits of health coverage and enrollment considerations for populations like immigrants.